Visa liberalization for Georgia

 The obligation to hold a visa with regard to exercising gainful occupation persists (also for an occupation not exceeding 8 days within a calendar year).

-For additional information please refer to the below-given documents in English and Georgian languages:
+For additional information please refer to the below-given documents available in English, Georgian and German languages:

 Frequently asked questions ENG